Dairis Bertāns: National team career

 Bertāns has been member of the Latvian U-16, U-19 and U-20 national teams, as well as the senior national team.
 He led Latvia to a bronze medal at the 2007 U18 European Championship in Madrid, Spain.
 He has since represented the Latvia national team at the EuroBasket 2011.
-He was also the leading scorer (14.1ppg) for Latvia in 2012, when he helped Latvia earn a spot in EuroBasket 2013.
+Furthermore, he was also the leading scorer (14.1 ppg) for Latvia in 2012, when he helped Latvia earn a spot in EuroBasket 2013.

 Bertāns was a key player for Latvia during EuroBasket 2013 where he averaged 10.9 ppg.
-In his best game of the tournament Dairis had a 28-point performance against eventual champs France.
+In his best game of the tournament Bertāns had a 28-point performance against eventual champs France.

 He returned for EuroBasket 2015 and 2017, helping Latvia get to the quarterfinal round on both occasions.

 Statistics

 Personal life

 Bertāns' brother, Dāvis, is also a professional basketball player.
 Their father, Dainis, was a professional basketball player and is currently a youth coach.
 Their mother is a sports teacher and a former high-level rower.
-In childhood Bertāns was raised in Latvian most northern town Rūjiena until his parents moved to capital city Rīga.
+During his childhood, Bertāns was raised in Latvia's northernmost town, Rūjiena, until his parents moved to the capital city, Riga.